tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 A constructor has a given name, like `VariantA`, or `Cons`, as well as a list of types, which are the arguments for the constructor.
-For clarity, we've created a separate synonym for this kind of name.
+For clarity, we've created a separate synonym, `ConstructorName`, for this kind of name.
 For example, the `VariantB` constructor in our `MyType` example would be represented as:

 ```haskell
 ConstructorDefinition "VariantB" [IntT, IntT]
 ```

-Now we can add an extra variant in `Definition` for data definitions:
+Now, we can add an extra variant in `Definition` for data definitions:

 ```haskell
 data Definition